Last updated: 25 May 2026

 What this means for the buyer: a Super Tuscan can be more or less anything.
 It might be a pure Cabernet Sauvignon from a coastal vineyard, a Sangiovese-Cabernet blend from inland Tuscany, or something else entirely.
 The price says more about the producer's ambition than the bottle's quality, so a Super Tuscan label by itself is not a buying signal.

+What is the difference between Chianti and Chianti Classico?
 Chianti is a much larger DOCG that covers most of central Tuscany and includes several sub-zones.
 Chianti Classico is the original, smaller, historic heartland between Florence and Siena, with its own DOCG and a separate black rooster seal.
 The Classico wines are generally more serious and the quality control tighter.

+Is all Brunello expensive?
 Entry-level Brunello starts around forty to fifty dollars in the US, which is more than most Italian reds but reasonable given the ageing requirements.
 The flagship single-vineyard wines from top producers can run several hundred dollars.
 If you want to taste the same fruit at a lower price, look at Rosso di Montalcino, which is the same grape from the same producers with less ageing required, often around twenty-five dollars.

+What makes something a "Super Tuscan"?
 The term originally meant a prestige Tuscan wine that did not fit the DOC rules, which usually meant a Bordeaux-style blend rather than a Sangiovese-based one.
 Today the label is informal and covers anything from coastal Cabernet to inland Sangiovese-Cabernet blends.
 It signals ambition rather than a specific style or grape.

+How long should you cellar a Brunello?
 Serious Brunello from a good vintage will improve in bottle for fifteen to twenty years, and the best examples hold for longer.
 Even an entry-level bottle benefits from five to ten years in a decent cellar.
 If you are drinking one young, decant it for at least an hour.

 This website uses cookies to ensure you get the best experience on our website.